Mary Higgins Clark: Suspense genre

-Encouraged by her agent to try writing another book, Higgins Clark returned to the suspense stories that she loved as a child and which had provided her first success as a short story writer.
+Encouraged by her agent to try writing another book, Higgins Clark returned to the suspense stories that she loved as a child, which had provided her first success as a short story writer.
 While she was in the midst of writing the story, her younger brother Johnny died, leaving her the sole surviving member of her family.
 To temporarily forget her heartache, Higgins Clark threw herself into her writing, and soon finished the novel.
 Very quickly after the novel, Where are the Children? was completed, Simon & Schuster agreed to purchase it for the relatively small sum of $3000.
 Three months later, in July 1974, Higgins Clark received word that the paperback rights for the novel had sold for one hundred thousand dollars.
 For the first time in many years, she had no immediate financial worries.
 Where Are the Children? became a bestseller and was favorably reviewed.
 Two years after its publication Higgins Clark sold her second suspense novel for $1.5 million.

-Since 2010, Paris-based La Sabotière have been producing a series of her crime novel as television films.
+Since 2010, Paris-based La Sabotière have been producing a series of her crime novels as television films.
 Mary Higgins Clark crime novel anthology series was placed into development in October 2019 under a partnership between Montreal-based Reel One Entertainment, U.S. producer Element 8 Entertainment and La Sabotière.
 The first season is slated to be based on I’ll Be Seeing You and, attached as writer and executive producer is Ilene Rosenzweig.

 Other writings

-Higgins Clark's debut novel about George Washington, Aspire to the Heavens was retitled Mount Vernon Love Story and rereleased in 2002, the same year as her autobiography, Kitchen Privileges, which relied heavily on the journals she has kept all of her life.
+Higgins Clark's debut novel about George Washington, Aspire to the Heavens was retitled Mount Vernon Love Story and rereleased in 2002, the same year as her autobiography, Kitchen Privileges, which relied heavily on the journals she kept all of her life.
 In 2006, she announced that she would be fulfilling one of her dreams by publishing her first children's book.
 Ghost Ship was published by Simon & Schuster, who have published her suspense novels.

-She has written several Christmas-themed mystery novels with her daughter, Carol.
+She wrote several Christmas-themed mystery novels with her daughter, Carol.
 Although popular with readers, some critics have complained that the books are of lesser quality because the tone is much lighter than her solo output.

 Later life

 Higgins Clark dated throughout her widowhood.
-She described her second marriage (1978–1986) to Raymond Ploetz as "disastrous," and had it annulled.
+She described her second marriage (1978–1986) to Raymond Ploetz as "disastrous" and had it annulled.